-2. Literature on sizing and operation modelling of distributed generation and storage abundance and relatively scattered geographic distribution.
+2. Literature on sizing and operation modelling of distributed generation and storage

+Today, renewable energy technologies are no more topics of merely academic interest.
+Fortunately, renewable energy is finding its way into our fossil-fuel-based energy industry and even to our rooftops.
+Distributed energy resources have several advantages, including abundance and relatively scattered geographic distribution.
 As such, exploring the utilization of local (renewable) energy sources has been a matter of economic benefit and security for energy-importing societies.
-Furthermore, the possibility of generating energy on the demand-side has many advantages in terms of energy efficiency, as it can reduce the required reserve generation capacity, lessen the network footprint, and minimize the power losses in the transmission system network.
+Furthermore, the possibility of generating energy on the demandside has many advantages in terms of energy efficiency, as it can reduce the required reserve generation capacity, lessen the network footprint, and minimize the power losses in the transmission system network.
 All these features have stimulated the idea of moving from traditional, often low-efficiency, and centralized macrogrids to a decentralized form with numerous small but smart grids fueled by local resources.